Do you ever step back and think, I wish I knew that when I was younger?

 Like many people I have learned the hard way the financial basics of managing my money and the money lessons we all need to know.

-Finance lessons like don’t get into debt (I did).
+Finance lessons like don’t get into debt (I did) and being broke.
 Make the right financial decisions for your life (I didn’t) about saving money, education and what I spent my money on.

 It’s not that I didn’t have good money role models.
 I did.
 And I know now how lucky I was to have them.
 But like many people I thought I knew better.